omkarfadtare965/Practical_data_science/README.md

 ![image](https://github.com/omkarfadtare/Practical_data_science/assets/154773580/5d4e0e9a-c2b5-4570-a99f-92ab3355dbec)

-## Use case: Multi-class Classification for Sentiment analysis of Product reviews
+## Use case for this course: **Multi-class Classification for Sentiment analysis of Product reviews**
 - Assume you work at an e-commerce company, selling many different products online.
 Your customers are leaving product feedback across all the online channels.
 Whether it is through sending email, writing chat FAQ messages on your website, maybe calling into your support center, or posting messages on your company's mobile app, popular social networks, or partner websites.
 And as a business, you want to be able to capture this customer feedback as quickly as possible to spot any change in market trends or customer behavior and then be alerted about potential product issues.
 - Your task is to build an NLP model that will take those product reviews as input.
 You will then use the model to classify the sentiment of the reviews into the three classes of positive, neutral, and negative.
 - Multi-class classification is a supervised learning task, hence you need to provide your tax classifier model with examples how to correctly learn to classify the products and the product reviews into the right sentiment classes.